OCTG Consumption Growth Impacted By Resource Play Technology

 That said, however, we expect a modest decline of, say, 10-15 percent in drilling activity during the next few months, followed by a growth cycle starting in the second half of 2018 into early 2019 based on higher commodity prices, which we expect to last for a few years.

-RICK W. PRECKEL is a principal at Preston Publishing Company, a steel pipe and tubulars market research and consulting firm that publishes the monthly “Preston Pipe & Tube Report,” analyzing U.S. and Canadian supply.
-With 30 years of experience in the tubulars industry, Preckel’s background includes all key functions of running a business, including accounting, marketing, supply chain management, information technology, strategy and expansion.
-His former roles included chief executive officer, vice president of investor relations and business development, vice president of shared services, marketing manager, and controller.
+RICK W. PRECKEL is a principal at Preston Publishing Company in St. Louis, a steel pipe and tubulars market research and consulting firm that publishes the monthly “Preston Pipe & Tube Report,” which analyzes U.S. and Canadian supply.
+With 31 years of experience in the tubulars industry, Preckel’s background includes all key functions of running a business, including accounting, marketing, supply chain management, information technology, strategy and expansion.
+His former roles include chief executive officer, vice president of investor relations and business development, vice president of shared services, marketing manager, and controller.
 Preckel holds a B.S. in business with an emphasis in accounting from the University of Missouri.

-PAUL E. VIVIAN is a principal at Preston Publishing Company in St. Louis.
-He has 35 years of experience in the pipe and tubing industry, working in both distribution and manufacturing.
+PAUL E. VIVIAN is a principal at Preston Publishing Company.
+He has 36 years of experience in the pipe and tubing industry, working in both distribution and manufacturing.
 While in the distribution business, Vivian was involved in purchasing, inventory management, supply procurement, sales and site selection.
-While in manufacturing, he focused on business plan development, forecasting, international trade and sales.
+While in manufacturing, his focus was on business plan development, forecasting, international trade and sales.
 Vivian holds a Ph.D. in economics with an emphasis on statistics, and is a graduate of the University of Wisconsin’s graduate school of banking.